Matrix element analyses of dark matter scattering and annihilation: Interesting features and deviations from the standard lore

 \item Note that these results do not depend on whether or not the dark matter-SM interaction is short-ranged.
 A non-contact interaction can induce additional form factors in the scattering matrix element, but the kinematic suppressions found here will always be present.
 Similarly, although dark matter annihilation can receive additional suppression if the interaction is non-contact, the results regarding which interaction structures yield $s$-wave or $p$-wave annihilation are independent of whether or not the interaction is short-ranged.

 \item Most of these interaction structures are dimension 6.
-In a collider production process ($pp \rightarrow \bar XX$), these operators will receive an $\sim (E/m_X)^2$ enhancement, where $E$ is the energy scale of the dark matter production process.
-The dimension 5 interaction structures are S1, S2, V1, V2, V5 and V6; these dimension 5 structures will only receive an $E/ m_X$ enhancement.
-But if dark matter is a spin-1 particle, then the matrix element can receive additional $E / m_X$ enhancement from the longitudinal polarization tensor.
-In particular, all interaction structures for spin-1 dark matter except V7 and V9 can couple to an $S=0$ or $S=2$ state, which will yield terms with an additional $(E / m_X)^2$ enhancement with both dark matter particles longitudinally polarized.
-Since structures V7 and V9 couple to an $S=1$ state, they will yield terms with an additional $E / m_X$ enhancement.
+In a collider production process ($pp \rightarrow \bar XX$), these operators will receive an $\sim (E/\Lambda)^2$ enhancement, where $E$ is the energy scale of the dark matter production process and $\Lambda$ is the suppression scale of the effective operator.
+The dimension 5 interaction structures are S1, S2, V1, V2, V5 and V6; these dimension 5 structures will only receive an $E/ \Lambda$ enhancement.
+But if dark matter is a spin-1 particle, then the matrix element can receive additional $E / m_X$ enhancements from longitudinal polarization tensors.
+In particular, an interaction structure will receive an $E / m_X$ enhancement if only one of the dark matter particles is longitudinally polarized, while a factor $(E / m_X)^2$ arises if both are.
 Scalar dark matter which interacts through interaction structures S1 and S2 will have suppressed monojet/monophoton production rates at the LHC~\cite{Kumar:2011dr}.
 These features can be used to distinguish between different interaction structures.